RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 If a prefix_expression has the form not prefix_expression then if rhs \== '0' then if rhs \=='1' then call #Raise 'SYNTAX', 34.6, not, rhs

-See nnn for the value of the third argument to that #Raise.
+See <!--TODO-->nnn for the value of the third argument to that #Raise.
 If the value of rhs is '0' then the value of the prefix_expression value is '1', otherwise it is '0'.

 If the prefix_expression is not a term then: